agentmodels/agentmodels.org/chapters/3c-pomdp.md

 Should we introduce bandit example here?
 Yes, because we'll want to talk about it for myopic and boundVOI agents and it's good to have multiple examples.
 If so, showing stochastic bandits also would be ideal -- otherwise we have no stochasticity in the environment for the next few chapters.
 This also is a good way to introduce the intractability of POMDPs.

-## Introduction: Agents with uncertainty and belief updating [WORK IN PROGRESS]
+## Introduction: Agents with uncertainty and belief updating

 The previous chapters included MDPs where the transition function is *stochastic*.
 This means the agent is *uncertain* about the result of taking an action in a given state.
 For example in Gridworld Hiking, Alice is uncertain whether she would fall down the hill if she takes the shortcut.
 In an MDP the agent's uncertainty cannot be altered by observation.
 Transitions occur according to a particular probability distribution that is fixed (with no learnable parameters).
 An MDP is like a fair lottery: observing the winning ticket one week does not change the distribution on tickets the following week.